goharbor/harbor/CONTRIBUTING.md

 |   2.9    |    1.21.3     |

 Ensure your GOPATH and PATH have been configured in accordance with the Go environment instructions.

-**Dependency Management:** Harbor uses [Go modules](https://github.com/golang/go/wiki/Modules) for dependency management of go code.
-The official maintainers will take the responsibility for managing the code in `vendor` directory.
-Please don't try to submit a PR to update the dependency code, open an issue instead.
-If your PR requires a change in the vendor code please make sure you discuss it with the maintainers in advance.

 #### Web